larryprice/hugoblog/content/blog/2014-03-18-connecting-to-the-trello-api.markdown

 title: "Connecting to the Trello API"
 date: 2014-03-18T20:00:11-04:00
 comments: true
-categories: trello javascript html web ollert
+categories: [trello, javascript, html, web, ollert]
 ---

 [Trello](//trello.com) has a [pretty sweet API](//trello.com/docs/), which we use extensively in our Trello-analysis app [Ollert](//ollert.herokuapp.com).
 Initially connecting to the Trello API took us a few hours, so I'd like to make a record of how we managed to connect.